Tax benefits of EIS for start-up companies

 The 'risk to capital' condition

-Much like the SEIS, this condition is designed to exclude artificial investments that have no real prospect of risk from benefitting from the tax advantages of venture capital reliefs.
-It is not intended to affect genuinely entrepreneurial start-ups.
-HMRC consider all factors together in the round when determining whether or not to apply these anti-avoidance rules.
+Like the SEIS rules this condition is aimed at excluded artificial investments with no real prospect of risk from benefitting from the tax advantages.
+However, it is not intended to affect genuinely entrepreneurial start-ups.
+What's more, HMRC consider all factors together in the round when determining application of these anti-avoidance rules.

 Who is a Qualifying Investor?